finnickniu/tensorflow_object_detection_tflite/readme.md

 ```
    tflite::FlatBufferModel::BuildFromFile("../model.tflite");
 ```
+2. Modify the labelmap.txt with you annotation if you fine tuned your model.
-2. Run demo.cpp on x86 unbuntu, make sure opencv and bazel are installed.
+3. Run demo.cpp on x86 unbuntu, make sure opencv and bazel are installed.
     1. Build libtensorflowlite.so, under the tensorflow directory.
     ```
                 bazel build -c opt //tensorflow/lite:libtensorflowlite.so --fat_apk_cpu=arm64-v8a